woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 “When the shoe fits, the foot is forgotten.”
 He is saying that only when there is struggle or discomfort do we become aware of something.
 This is the situation of the mind — continually in a struggle, in a discomfort.
 Let’s see the point: How else can it maintain itself?
 It is the struggle, the discomfort.
 It has no existence other than that.
 If we’re just natural, if we’re ordinary, if we’re balanced, there is no place for the mind to stand.
 It must fall.

 To be natural means to be balanced, it means to be in the middle.
 This is Buddha’s middle way.
 Mind always wants to go to extremes, so it can keep moving.
 First we eat too much, then we <u>starve</u> ourself.
 Or we work very competitI'vely,and then we go to the other side and relax very competitI'vely.
 Or first we’re a playboy, then we get sick of that and want to become a <u>saint</u>.
 The mind tends to move to extremes, it often doesn’t know where or when to stop.
-This keeps the mind alI've, because by moving to extremes it keeps moving.
+This keeps the mind alIive, because by moving to extremes it keeps moving.

 The master is a contrast to that.
 She’s balanced, like a <u>tightrope</u> walker.
 She leans neither to the left nor the right;but stays balanced over the center, not going to extremes.

 She has a great sense of appropriateness.
 She’s just easy,ordinary.
 To be ordinary is a rare quality, for the mind is always trying to be extraordinary.
 It wants to distinguish itself,it wants to stand out from the crowd.
 Even humility can serve this purpose — the mind will try to be the most humble.
-This effort to be unique keeps the mind alI've, but it is absolutely absurd.
+This effort to be unique keeps the mind alIive, but it is absolutely absurd.
 The unI'verse is so vast.
 We’re like a <u>grain</u> of sand on the beach trying to stand out from the other grains.
 Pretty absurd.

 The master knows better; she has seen through such nonsense.
 She’s natural, she’s easy, she’s light. “**Easy is right**,”says Chuang Tzu.
 Easy in the beginning, easy in the middle,easy in the end. **The master is effortless, non-serious, playful.** She knows there is nothing to do, so everything she does is“nothing special.”